nvanexan/nve2022/content/posts/gemini.md

 The syntax for creating gemini content (gemtext) is very similar to markdown.
 And the output is primarily just text.

-There are already many open source libraries for creating Gemini servers and clients.[^1] My favourite client[^2] is [Amfora](https://github.com/makeworld-the-better-one/amfora), a CLI.
+There are already many open source libraries for creating Gemini servers and clients.[^1] My favourite client is [Amfora](https://github.com/makeworld-the-better-one/amfora), a CLI.
 Here's me reading the [Hundred Rabbits](https://100r.co/) wiki on Amfora.

 ![Hundred Rabbits on Gemini Protocol](/public/images/amfora.webp "Hundred Rabbits on Gemini Protocol")

 Gemini appeals to me.
 I'm not sure why.
 It's not usable the way the web is; it takes effort to learn it.
 And content isn't very easily discoverable.
 But I think that's maybe the appeal.
 There's a little community of people here that also like the idea of a small internet that provides a more defined space for thoughts and words.
-People that also write their own CLIs, take notes in vim, and still use pgp.[^3] It's nice.
+People that also write their own CLIs, take notes in vim, and still use pgp.
+It's nice.

 I feel like with the Gemini protocol I've entered a kind of electronic speakeasy.
 It's cozy here.